SQL Server Distributed Replay

 Distributed Replay clients: One or more computers (physical or virtual) running the Windows service named SQL Server Distributed Replay client.
 The Distributed Replay clients work together to simulate workloads against an instance of SQL Server.
 There can be one or more clients in each Distributed Replay environment.

 Target server: An instance of SQL Server that the Distributed Replay clients can use to replay trace data.
-We recommend that the target server is located in a test environment.
+We recommend that the target server be located in a test environment.

 The Distributed Replay administration tool, controller, and client can be installed on different computers or the same computer.
 There can be only one instance of the Distributed Replay controller or client service that is running on the same computer.